Carson's location in Matteson abruptly closes

 MATTESON, Ill.
-(WLS) --An emergency press conference was called Sunday in south suburban Matteson after village officials claimed a Carson's Pirie Scott store abruptly closed.
+(WLS) --An emergency press conference was called Sunday in south suburban Matteson after village officials claimed a Carson Pirie Scott store abruptly closed.

 Matteson Mayor Sheila Chalmers-Currin and Congresswoman Robin Kelly, Illinois State Senator Michael Hastings and other local officials attended.

 Village officials said in a press release that Carson's employees were called in for a mandatory meeting at 7 a.m.
-Sunday, where they were told the store was permanently closed and all employees would be terminated.
+Sunday, where they were told the store was permanently closed.

 Carson's parent company, The Bon-Ton Stores, Inc., did not inform village government of the closing in advance, officials said.